Call Us 01782 753 960

 In 2014 he led the reorganisation of vascular services and the development of the new Major Arterial Centre at North Bristol Trust.
 This new unit, which he heads, has brought together three groups of surgeons to provide specialist inpatient vascular care 24/7 for the region and complex endovascular service for the South West of England.

 Sport has been a major part of his life since school.
 At Cambridge, he was Captain of Trinity Hall Boat Club, won the intercollegiate coxed IVs three consecutive years, won and twice retained the headship in the Lent Bumps, and sunk while rowing for Cambridge against Oxford in an invitation race in Turkey!
 Now with a young family, he keeps fit running the occasional marathon and cycling.
 He is a member of the Stewards Enclosure at Henley Royal Regatta and is starting to appreciate that watching sport is just as much fun – and a lot easier – than competing.

-Occasionally Mr Brooks may open up a list on another day, especially during our busy periods, however we cannot guarantee appointment dates on any other day than a Monday or Thursday even if a previous appointment was on a different day.
+Occasionally Mr Brooks may open up a list on another day, especially during our busy periods, however we cannot guarantee appointment dates on any other day than a Monday even if a previous appointment was on a different day.
 If you are unable to attend one of Mr Brooks’ dates and hence wish to switch consultants, you will need to attend and pay for a new consultation with the other consultant prior to any treatment being undertaken.
 Please take care when choosing which consultant/ date to book.

 Please note that due to holidays Mr Brooks may not be available every Monday.